Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 Despite the strong losses of capital during market collapses (recessions), the annual yield of the S&P over more than 200 years has been in average 5.07 %.
 A more realistic method is to look at individual periods (23 years each):

-Table 3: S&P annual yield between 1790 and 2018
+Table 3: S&P annual yield between 1858 and 2018

 ||1859-1881|1882-1904|1905-1926|1927-1949|1950-1972|1973-1995|1996-2018|
 |:---:|:----:|:---:|:---:|:---:|:---:|:---:|:---:|
 yield|	5.18|	2.33|	3.45|	3.21|	9.62|	8.00|	8.26|

-Therefore, if someone had hold the S&P over a long period of 23 years returns would have been in average 8 % annually.
+Therefore, if someone has held the S&P over a long period of 23 years, then returns have been in average 8 % annually.

 ## Economic indicators during recessions (1948 - 2018)